 and the sample $ \{Z_{1},\ldots,Z_{k}\}$ of i.i.d unit Fr\'echet random variables with common distribution function $\exp(z^{-1})$, $z\geq0$, are defined and are such that

 provided that $\vartheta_k$ satisfies $\sqrt{k}\vartheta_k^{-3} \rightarrow 0$ and $k^{-1/2}\log \vartheta_k \rightarrow 0$, as $k \rightarrow \infty$. \end{lem}

 \begin{rem} Condition $\sqrt{k}\vartheta_k^{-3}=o(1)$ imposes a lower bound to the sequence $(\vartheta_k)$ since it implies $\vartheta_k \rightarrow \infty$.
-Such a requirement can however be made weaker by imposing $\vartheta_k \log k \rightarrow \infty$ instead, aimed at establishing the above convergence to zero with probability tending to one, but with no guarantees of the stated $\sqrt{k}$-consistency. \end{rem} The proof of Lemma \ref{Lem:BasicEmpProcess} is more of a probabilistic nature and, on account of this, is deferred to Section \ref{Sec:Proofs}.\\
+Such a requirement can however be made weaker by imposing $\vartheta_k \log k \rightarrow \infty$ instead, aimed at establishing the above convergence to zero with probability tending to one, but with no guarantees that the process will inherit at least the same from the basic Fr\'echet quantile process than Lemma \ref{Lem:BasicEmpProcess} already accomplishes. \end{rem} The proof of Lemma \ref{Lem:BasicEmpProcess} is more of a probabilistic nature and, on account of this, is deferred to Section \ref{Sec:Proofs}.\\

 \begin{pfofThm}~\ref{Thm:ConsistencyHybHill}: Let $Z_{1:k} \leq Z_{2:k}\leq \ldots \leq Z_{k:k}$ be the order statistics of the random sample $(Z_{1},\ldots,Z_{n})$ comprised of i.i.d. unit Fr\'{e}chet random variables.
 In this instance, we develop a useful expansion for the regularly varying function $V$ intervening in the equality in distribution: Since $V \in RV_{\gamma}$, for some index $\gamma >0$, then so too $V(g(t))\in RV_{\gamma}$ with any positive function $g\in RV_{1}$, i.e. $V(g)$ satisfies Condition A1 locally uniformly.
 Specifically, we have for any $m\geq 2$ that